 Skiing is a wonderful holiday activity.
 It’s a great way to explore new places and experience the mountain at its best.
 To make the most out of your trip, ensure you physically prepare beforehand.
-To maximise our training time we asked our coaches at Diamonds Training Centre for the best exercises for ski fitness.
+To maximise our training time we asked our coaches at Subzero Coaching for the best exercises for ski fitness.
 Let’s see what they think!

 Ski Fitness Exercise nr.
 1 – Squats

 Often called the “the king of the exercises”, squats really are one of the best ways to start a ski training schedule.
 The ideal way to start is by just using your own body weight.
 It’s safer and also effective.
 Standing up straight, feet wider than the shoulders, we need to flex the knees and try to go as low as we can, flexing the upper body forward.
 It’s essential to try to keep the knees aligned, avoiding them dropping inwards or outwards.
 Additionally, to protect the knee joints, try to not let the knees go over the tips of you feet.
 Moving slowly at first will mean you will be able to learn this otherwise complex exercise relatively easily!

 Ski Fitness Exercise nr.
 2 – Lunges